Bobcats Executive Staff Bios

 Off the court, Michael Jordan has also proven to be a successful businessman.
 Since its creation, his Jordan Brand (a division of NIKE) has been an innovator of athletic shoes and apparel.
 The Jordan Brand has grown to become a market leader under Jordan’s creative design input.
 As one of the world’s most popular and recognizable figures, Jordan’s endorsement portfolio includes Gatorade, Upper Deck and Hanes, among others.
 In 2004, Jordan formed Michael Jordan Motorsports as a result of his passion for motorcycle racing.
 Among Jordan’s other Jordan’s business ventures are several thriving restaurants.

 Jordan serves as the Make-A-Wish Foundation’s Chief Wish Ambassador and supports many other charitable causes including the James R. Jordan Boys and Girls Club in Chicago and the Jordan Institute for Families at the University of North Carolina, among others.
-His annual Michael Jordan Celebrity Invitational golf tournament has raised over $6 million for several worthy charities since its inception.
+His annual Michael Jordan Celebrity Invitational golf tournament has raised almost $7 million for several worthy charities since its inception.

 In May 1998, FAME merged with SFX Entertainment, the country’s leading producer, promoter and presenter of live entertainment events.
 Polk was involved in the integration and consolidation of all the sports properties under the SFX Entertainment umbrella into a single business entity.